sp-edison/edison/README.md

 </p>
 <h1>License</h1>
 <p>
 EDISON is free and open source and it always will be!
-It is licensed under the <a href="https://opensource.org/licenses/GPL-3.0">GPLv3</a>.
+It is licensed under the <a href="http://www.gnu.org/licenses/lgpl-2.1.html">GNU Lesser General Public License</a>.
 </p>